invertase/dart_custom_lint/README.md

 - A command-line to obtain the list of lints in your CI without having to write a command line yourself.
-- A simplified project setup.
+- A simplified project setup:
   No need to deal with the `analyzer` server or error handling.
 Custom_lint takes care of that for you, so that you can focus on writing lints.
-- Support for hot-restart.
+- Support for hot-restart:
-  Updating the source code of a linter plugin will dynamically restart it, without having to restart your IDE/analyzer server
+  Updating the source code of a linter plugin will dynamically restart it, without having to restart your IDE/analyzer server.
 - Built-in support for `// ignore:` and `// ignore_for_file:`.
-- Support for `print(...)` and exceptions.
+- Support for `print(...)` and exceptions:
   If your plugin somehow throws or print debug messages, custom_lint will generate a log file with the messages/errors.